 The Smarter Spaces Inset Day

-The Smarter Spaces Inset Day brought together a coalition of influential figures from the worlds of education, design and policymaking who believe in the power of classroom design to help support learning and teaching.
-These innovators not only shared their ideas, but also informed the development of the Smarter Spaces campaign commitments as we prepared to take it to the national level in 2016.
+The Smarter Spaces Inset Day brought together a Coalition of influential figures from the worlds of education, design and policymaking who believe in the power of classroom design to help support learning and teaching.
+These innovators not only shared their ideas, but also informed the development of the Smarter Spaces campaign as we prepared to take it to the national level in 2016.

 Dulux is committed to ensuring that the Smarter Spaces campaign draws upon a broad range of people and that their diverse experiences and expertise feed into the understanding of the learning environment.

 Doing so means that those who really matter are able to actively participate in driving the campaign forward.
 We would welcome your thoughts on how we can work together to grow understanding of Smarter Spaces while inspiring and supporting schools across the country to make the change in the years to come.